 At its core, Redbrick strives to represent its readers as best it can, and to produce strong, intelligent and well considered journalism.
 With a team of dedicated volunteers, Redbrick works tirelessly to achieve this.

-The paper is produced on a weekly basis during term time, issued on Fridays.
-It comprises 32 full colour pages and a biannual Sports pullout called The Lion.
-Edited by students every week, the paper has a circulation of 3,000 and is distributed across campus.
+The paper is produced on a fortnightly basis during term time, issued on Fridays.
+It comprises 32 full colour pages, edited by students every week, with a circulation of 1,500 distributed across campus.

 All content is produced by student journalists, including reporters, commentators, photographers and editors.
 As a student society, any student of the University of Birmingham can join and contribute to the publication.